Frequently Asked Questions

 Always read the audition excerpt cover sheet very carefully for full instructions.

-SYO also suggests taking your excerpts to your tutor and ask for their advice on preparation and own choice piece selection.
+SYO also suggests taking your excerpts to your tutor and to ask for their advice on preparation and own choice piece selection.

 Be sure to check your junk mail if you do not receive your excerpts immediately.